 Of course, it would be possible to duplicate the script modules, so that there is one module for each object instance, but that would be impose a rather big overhead for the application.
 Script classes don't have that overhead, as all instances share the same module, and thus the same bytecode and function ids, etc.

-Before instanciating the script class you need to know which class to instanciate.
+Before instantiating the script class you need to know which class to instantiate.
 Exactly how this is done depends on the application, but here are some suggestions.

 A third option, if you're using the script builder add-on, is to use the metadata to identify the class.
 If you choose this option, use the asIScriptModule to enumerate the declared types and then query the CScriptBuilder for their metadata.